 The Board of Directors of the Company has adopted Whistle Blower Policy and has established the necessary vigil mechanism as defined under Regulation 22 of Listing Regulations.
 The management of the Company, through this policy envisages to encourage the employees of the Company to report to the higher authorities any unethical, improper, illegal or questionable acts, deeds and things which the management or any superior may indulge in.
-This Policy has been circulated to employees of the Company and is also available on the Company's Website https:// mmwlindia.com/PDF/investors/Whisle-Blower-Policy.pdf
+This Policy has been circulated to employees of the Company and is also available on Company's Website https://mmwlindia.com/PDF/investors/Whisle-Blower-Policy.pdf

-No employee of the Company has been denied access to the Audit Committee of the Company.
+No employee of the Company is denied access to the Audit Committee.